How to Grow Star Anise | Care and Growing Star Anise

 Star Anise Plant Profile

-With its roots in South Eastern China, 80-90% of the world’s production is indigenous to the place.
+With its roots in South Eastern China, 80-90% of the world’s production is indigenous to China and is now produced in Laos and Vietnam.
+In India, it is produced to a small extent in Arunachal Pradesh.
 It is mainly cultivated for commercial purposes and exported to various parts of the world.
-Star Anise grows best in sub-tropical regions and needs to be nourished in greenhouses in cold regions.
+Star Anise grows best in subtropical regions and needs to be nourished in greenhouses in cold regions.

 Botanical Name: Illicium verum